GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/index.md

 ## Command line parameters

-There are two ways that you can configure parameters on what to scan.
+There are two ways that you can configure parameters on what to scan:

+* Scan a single data source.
+* Scan a list of data sources provided in a JSON file.

 ### Option 1: Scan a single data source